-In a recently-published study conducted by The Cleveland Clinic, the statin drug Crestor has shown a “reversal of coronary artery disease”.
+Crestor the statin drug, has (in a recently-published study by The Cleveland Clinic) shown a “reversal of coronary artery disease”.

 There are some caveats, but these results are still a semi-watershed event in the history of cholesterol and atherosclerosis treatment.

 The study, ASTEROID, followed 507 patients for two years, starting as early as November 2002.

 Using very high doses (40mg/day) of rosuvastatin, the patients’ LDL was lowered more than 50% to about 61mg/dl.
 In addition, an average increase of ~15% was measured in the patients’ HDL.
 This is the lowest-recorded level of LDL resulting from a statin.

 As a part of the test, 349 of the total participants underwent ultrasound testing before and after the program.
 The amount of blockage in each patient’s worst affected area decreased by an average of 9%.
 Blockages across the entire measured blood vessel decreased by ~7%.

 Though these study results are outstanding, the actual occurrence of adverse incidents such as heart-attacks, was not measured.